- Bachelor of Science with a major in mechanical engineering

 MAE 6246.
 Electromechanical Control Systems.
 3 Credits.

 State–space representations of dynamic systems; dynamics of linear systems; controllability and observability; linear observers; compensator design by separation principle; linear–quadratic optimal control; Riccati equations; random processes; Kalman filter; applications of optimal stochastic control theory to robotics and earthquake engineering.
-Prerequisite: Permission of the department.
-(Fall and spring, Every Year).
+Prerequisites: departmental permission.
+(Fall, Every year)

 MAE 6247.
 Aircraft Design I. 3 Credits.